DataSQRL/datasqrl.github.io/docs/reference/sqrl/cli.md

 |--------------|---------------|
 |-c or --config|	Specifies the path to one or more package configuration files.
 Contents of multiple files are merged in the specified order.
 Defaults to package.json in the current directory, generating a default configuration if none exists.|

+Note, that most commands require that you either specify the SQRL script (and, optionally, a GraphQL schema) as command line arguments or use the
+`-c` option to specify a project configuration file that configures the SQRL script (and, optionally, a GraphQL schema).

 ## Compile Command
 The compile command processes an SQRL script and, optionally, an API specification, into a deployable data pipeline.
 The outputs are saved in the specified target directory.